-D: School Environment
+4. School Environment

 King Edward VI School aims to ensure that the whole school environment is inclusive and favourable to students with medical conditions.
-This includes the physical environment, as well as social, sporting and educational activities
+This includes the physical environment, as well as social, sporting and educational activities.

-This school ensures the needs of students with medical conditions are adequately considered to ensure they have full access to extended school activities such as school discos, breakfast club, school productions, after school clubs and residential visits.
+The school ensures the needs of students with medical conditions are adequately considered to ensure they have full access to extended school activities such as school discos, school productions, after school clubs and residential visits.
 However, additional staffing will not usually be provided for these.

-- Staff use opportunities such as personal, social and health education (PSHE) lessons and assemblies to raise awareness of medical conditions amongst students and to help create a positive social environment. - This school ensures all classroom teachers, PE teachers and sports coaches make appropriate adjustments to sports, games and other activities to make physical activity accessible to all students, wherever possible.
-Parents/carers need to ensure teachers are aware of any reason why their child cannot participate in any activity - King Edward VI School aims to ensure that students with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - Residential visits awareness of potential risks is considered prior to any out-of-school visit and medical conditions are considered during this process. - Risk assessments are carried out before students start any work experience or off-site educational placement.
+Staff use opportunities such as personal, social and health education (PSHE) lessons and assemblies to raise awareness of medical conditions amongst students and to help create a positive social environment.

+The school ensures all classroom teachers, PE teachers and sports coaches make appropriate adjustments to sports, games and other activities to make physical activity accessible to all students, wherever possible.
+Parents/carers need to ensure teachers are aware of any reason why their child cannot participate in any activity

+The school aims to ensure that students with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided.

+Residential visits - awareness of potential risks is considered prior to any out-of-school visit and medical conditions are considered during this process.

+Risk assessments are carried out before students start any work experience or off-site educational placement.
 It is King Edward VI School's responsibility to ensure that the placement is suitable, including travel to and from the venue for the student.

-E: Preventing problems
+5. Preventing problems

-- This school is committed to reducing the likelihood of medical emergencies by identifying and reducing triggers both at school and on out-of-school visits. - Relevant school staff have training on certain medical conditions as appropriate. - Health and safety risk assessments are carried out on all out-of-school activities before they are approved, including work experience placements and residential visits, taking into account the needs of students with medical conditions. - The school reviews medical emergencies and near-miss incidents and accidents to see how they could have been avoided.
+This school is committed to reducing the likelihood of medical emergencies by identifying and reducing triggers both at school and on out-of-school visits.

+Relevant school staff have training on certain medical conditions as appropriate.

+Health and safety risk assessments are carried out on all out-of-school activities before they are approved, including work experience placements and residential visits, taking into account the needs of students with medical conditions.

+The school reviews medical emergencies and near-miss incidents and accidents to see how they could have been avoided.
 Appropriate changes to King Edward VI School's policy and procedures are implemented where relevant.

-Responsibilities
+6. Responsibilities

-The employer has a responsibility to:
+The employer (Local Authority/Governors) has a responsibility to:

 - ensure the health and safety of the school's employees and anyone else on the premises or taking part in school activities (this includes all students).
-This responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips - ensure health and safety policies and risk assessments are inclusive of the needs of students with medical conditions - make sure the medical conditions policy is effectively monitored and evaluated and regularly updated provide indemnity for staff who volunteer to administer medication to students with medical conditions.
+This responsibility extends to those staff and others leading activities taking place off-site, such as visits or field trips. - ensure health and safety policies and risk assessments are inclusive of the needs of students with medical conditions - make sure the First Aid and Medical Conditions policy is effectively monitored and evaluated and regularly updated - provide indemnity for staff who volunteer to administer medication to students with medical conditions.

-The headteacher has a responsibility to:
+The Headteacher has a responsibility to: